scullxbones/pekko-persistence-mongo/README.md

 ```scala
 libraryDependencies +="com.github.scullxbones" %% "pekko-persistence-mongo-scala" % "1.0.0-SNAPSHOT"
 ```
-* Inside of your `application.conf` file, add the following line if you want to use the journal (snapshot is optional).
+* Inside your `application.conf` file, add the following line if you want to use the journal (snapshot is optional).
   The driver selection should be pulled in by a `reference.conf` in the driver jar you choose:
 ```
 pekko.persistence.journal.plugin = "pekko-contrib-mongodb-persistence-journal"